aleju/imgaug-doc/source/performance.rst

 Performance
 ==================

-Below are performance measurements of each augmenter for image augmentation (`augment_images()`), heatmap augmentation (`augment_heatmaps()`) and keypoint/landmark augmentation (`augment_keypoints()`).
-(Last updated for 0.2.8.)
+Below are performance measurements of each augmenter for image augmentation (``augment_images()``), heatmap augmentation (``augment_heatmaps()``) and keypoint/landmark augmentation (``augment_keypoints()``).
+(Last updated for ``0.3.0``)

 **System**: The numbers were computed based on a haswell-generation i7 3.2Ghz CPU with DDR3 memory.
 That is a rather dated system by today's standards.
 A modern, high-end system should achieve higher bandwidths.

+All experiments were conducted using python 3.7 and numpy 1.17.0.
+Note that the precise python/numpy version can have significant impact on your performance.

 **Experiments Settings**: All augmenters were run with reasonable parameter choices that should reflect expected real-world usage, while avoiding too simple parameter values that would lead to inflated scores.
-Some parameter choices are listed below, the remaining ones can be looked up in `measure_performance.py`.
-Kernel sizes were all set to `3x3`, unless otherwise mentioned.
-The inputs focused on a small and large image-size setting, using `64x64x3` and `224x224x3` as the respective sizes.
+Some parameter choices are listed below, the remaining ones can be looked up in ``measure_performance.py``.
+Kernel sizes were all set to ``3x3``, unless otherwise mentioned.
+The inputs focused on a small and large image-size setting, using ``64x64x3`` and ``224x224x3`` as the respective sizes.
 The base image was taken from skimage.data.astronaut_, which should be a representative real-world image.
-Batch sizes of `1` and `128` were tested.
-Each augmenter was run `100` times on the generated input and the average of the measured runtimes was computed to derive bandwidth in mbit per second and the raw number of augmented items (e.g. images) per second.
+Batch sizes of ``1`` and ``128`` were tested.
+Each augmenter was run at least ``40`` times on the generated input and the average of the measured runtimes was computed to derive bandwidth in mbit per second and th raw number of augmented items (e.g. images) per second.

 .. _skimage.data.astronaut: http://scikit-image.org/docs/dev/api/skimage.data.html#skimage.data.astronaut